ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - After more than 30 hours of training I don't see a clear improvement in the reward.
 - Let's do experiments with a single prompt per step, increase LoRA capacity to 32, 32 generations per prompt and try also decreasing the learning rate.
+- Jobs that do 32 generations per prompt have huge spikes in RAM use, more than 200GB that result on condor stopping the jobs.
+(235635., 235638.).
+Normal jobs only seem to require 7GB.

 ## Conclusion